Xanderux/LOLWEB/docs/about.md

 - Links to public research or PoCs
 - Improvements to the taxonomy or documentation

-Before contributing, please read our [CONTRIBUTING.md](https://github.com/Xanderux/LOLWEB/blob/master/CONTRIBUTING.md) for guidelines, templates, and scope.
+Before contributing, please read our [CONTRIBUTING.md](https://github.com/Xanderux/LOLWEB/blob/master/CONTRIBUTING.md) for guidelines, templates, and scope

 Feel free to open a pull request on the [LOLWEB repository](https://github.com/Xanderux/LOLWEB/pulls).